techidaily/site-win11-tips/source/_posts/efficiently-find-and-purge-unused-windows-folders-for-a-streamlined-pc.md

  You can use any software that lets you find and delete empty folders, but we recommend 4dots' Empty Folder Cleaner for its ease of use.
 Let's take a look at how it aids in finding and deleting empty folders on Windows:

-1. Visit[4dots' official website](https://www.4dots-software.com/emptyfoldercleaner/#google%5Fvignette) to download Empty Folder Cleaner.
+1. Visit [4dots' official website](https://www.4dots-software.com/emptyfoldercleaner/#google%5Fvignette) to download Empty Folder Cleaner.
 2. Install the software on your device.
 3. Let Windows install any .NET Framework it prompts you to install.
 4. Once the application has been installed, run it.